Winter Carnival

 Schedule of Events Brochure(Large file - could take a few moments to download)

-Ice Sculpture Contests, Fireworks, Parade of Lights, Glow Party, Family Activities, Donuts with Olaf, Mad Science Show, Jigsaw Puzzle Contest, Cribbage Tournament, Cardboard Sled Race, K9 Keg Pull, Chili Cook Off, Vintage Snowmobiles, Sledding, Ice Skating, and so much more!
+Ice Sculpture Contests, Fireworks, Parade of Lights, Glow Party, Family Activities, Cookies with Olaf, Magic of Science Show, Jigsaw Puzzle Contest, Cribbage Tournament, Cardboard Sled Race, K9 Keg Pull, Chili Cook Off, Vintage Snowmobiles, Sledding, Ice Skating, and so much more!

 Ice Walk MapIce Sculpture Voting >>